*Did you just sing the Les Mis song there in your head when you read the title? I have been! *

 The other bits though?
 Taking back my life?
 Well that’s a weird one, the little people are my life.

 It is true though that I do have more spare time these days.
-This first week of the Easter hols has highlighted the two sides of the coin on this.
-I had 5 whole child free days!
-I had a weekend away.
+This half term hols has highlighted the two sides of the coin on this.
+I had 3 whole child free days.
 I had the most glorious time just wandering about, sitting in pubs chatting undisturbed.
 Relaxed- none of the rushing around my everyday life has, lazy lie ins.
 I couldn’t have enjoyed myself more.

 When I got home to a empty house though I was at a bit of a loss.
 Did the house jobs I’d been putting off, cleaned, cooked.
 Then what?